 So what is minimalism all about?

 There are plenty of explanations of what minimalism is.
 And it indicates various items to various people.
-But I see minimalism as removing what doesn’t matter in your whole life, eliminating the debris, and focusing on only having issues that provide you joy.
+But I see minimalism as removing what doesn’t matter in your whole life, eliminating the debris, and focusing on only having issues that provide you joy visit this page.
 To me, it’s all about elimination and curating your life, your home, and your clothing into all you want it to be.

 Minimalism and your finances